-Before the mother leaves the hospital, she is given the German measles (rubella) vaccine Prevention Rubella is a contagious viral infection that typically causes mild symptoms, such as joint pain and a rash, but can cause severe birth defects if the mother becomes infected with rubella during... read more if she has never had rubella or never been given this vaccine.
+Before the mother leaves the hospital, she is given the rubella vaccine Prevention Rubella is a contagious viral infection that typically causes mild symptoms, such as joint pain and a rash, but can cause severe birth defects if the mother becomes infected with rubella during... read more if she has never had rubella or never been given this vaccine.

 Pregnant women who have never had chickenpox Chickenpox Chickenpox is a highly contagious viral infection with the varicella-zoster virus that causes a characteristic itchy rash, consisting of small, raised, blistered, or crusted spots.
 Chickenpox... read more or been given the chickenpox (varicella) vaccine Varicella Vaccine The varicella vaccine helps protect against chickenpox (varicella), a very contagious infection caused by the varicella-zoster virus.
 It causes an itchy rash that looks like small blisters with... read more should be given the first dose of the chickenpox vaccine after delivery and the second dose 4 to 8 weeks later.

-Doctors may recommend other vaccines, depending on the woman's vaccination history and circumstances.
+Doctors may recommend other vaccines, depending on the woman's vaccination and health history.